Human capital –

 Developing relational elegance in a company means being aware of the common work to be done, whether in management, within teams, or between departments.

 True radiance is never personal.
-It is contagious in reciprocity.
+It is shared through reciprocity.

 Imagine if two people who radiate had the mutual intention of helping each other radiate.